High CO/H2 ratios supports an exocometary origin for a CO-rich debris disk: Discussion

-These give us a likely overly conservative estimate for both systems, not only because these are based on a 3$\sigma$ upper limit, but due to other assumptions.
-First, ISRF photons can penetrate to the disk midplane much more readily in the vertical direction, because ALMA CO images show the disks to be vertically thin \citep{moor_molecular_2017, hales_alma_2022}.
-Shielding factors are a steep function of CO and H$_2$ column density; a factor of just a few lower column densities in the vertical direction would shorten the timescale to much less than the system age, rendering shielding much less effective.
-Second, we only take into account the interstellar radiation field, thus neglecting UV radiation from the host star; if significant, this would further shorten the photodissociation timescale.
+However, given the vertically thin nature of the disk the true value is likely closer to 0.11 Myr and less than the system age, since the column density and therefore the shielding factor averaged over the 4$\pi$ solid angle will be closer to the vertical than the radial value.
+Additionally, shielding factors are a steep function of CO and H$_2$ column density; a column density that is a factor of just a few lower than our measured radial value shortens the timescale to much less than the system age, rendering shielding much less effective.
+It is also worth noting that we only take into account the interstellar radiation field, thus neglecting UV radiation from the host star; if significant, this would further shorten the photodissociation timescale.

-We have also taken other assumptions such as that the CO and H$_2$ column densities measured by CRIRES+ are representative of the disk midplane, although both disks' inclinations are not perfectly edge-on (Table \ref{table:stellar_params}).
-This is reasonable given that the CO in both disks peaks relatively close to the star in both systems; for example HD 131488 has a CO inner edge $\lesssim5$ AU and is vertically resolved in recent high-resolution ALMA data from the ARKS large program (Mac Manamon et al. in press).
+Another assumption affecting the calculation is that the CO and H$_2$ column densities measured by CRIRES+ are representative of the disk midplane and thus the bulk of the gas, although both disks' inclinations are not perfectly edge-on (Table \ref{table:stellar_params}).
+However, the CO in both disks peaks relatively close to the star in both systems, meaning that the bulk of the gas is in a narrow vertical distribution.
+HD 131488 has a CO inner edge $\lesssim5$ AU and is vertically resolved in recent ALMA data (Mac Manamon et al. in prep.).
 Finally, our calculation assumes the photodissociation lifetime is representative of the survival times of CO molecules in the disk in the absence of other destruction/production mechanisms, such as gas-phase chemistry reforming CO from other species.
 However, this is only expected to be important in H$_2$-rich environments \citep{higuchi_detection_2017, iwasaki_constraint_2023}, which is unlikely to be the case here given our stringent H$_2$ upper limits.